Past LISO Events: 2010-2020

 May 15, 2020

-Rony Ron-Rén (Pontifical Catholic University of Rio de Janeiro and Sociology, UCSB), “Some Forms and Functions of Formulations in Extrajudicial Family Mediation”
+(2) Rony Ron-Rén (Pontifical Catholic University of Rio de Janeiro & Sociology, UCSB)

-Julia Fine (Linguistics, UCSB), “Climate Conversations: Media and Interactional Influences on Climate Action” (in collaboration with Delcia Orona, Elena Salinas, Forest Stuart, Jessica Love-Nichols, Rohit Reddy Karnaty, and Shawn Van Valkenburgh)
+“Climate conversations: Media and interactional influences on climate action” (in collaboration with Delcia Orona, Elena Salinas, Forest Stuart, Jessica Love-Nichols, Rohit Reddy Karnaty, and Shawn Van Valkenburgh)

 January 24, 2020